 > agiles methodologies for creative industries

-> My project production includes being Creative Director of the DigitalMe interactive experience (BBC Taster) in coproduction with Helios Design Labs and BBC Learning, iWonder.
+> My own production includes being Co-initiator of the collaborative project Corona Haikus (Sandelion Productions), and Creative Director of the DigitalMe interactive experience (BBC Taster) in coproduction with Helios Design Labs and BBC Learning, iWonder.

-Gaudenzi, Sandra; Aston, Judith; Rose, Mandy (2017) The Evolving Practices of Interactive Documentary.
+Gaudenzi, Sandra; Aston, Judith; Rose, Mandy (2017) i-docs: the Evolving Practices of Interactive Documentary.
 New York: Columbia University Press.

 Gaudenzi, Sandra (2015) Strategies of Participation: the Who, What and When of Collaborative Documentaries.
 In: New Documentary Ecologies, Emerging Platforms, Practices and Discourses, ed.
 Nash, K., Hight, C., Summerhayes, C. Palgrave Macmillan.